Copper tubing: Pinholes

 Detecting and eliminating poor bonding is relatively straightforward.
 Detection is accomplished using a simple DC voltmeter, with test probe leads placed in various locations in the plumbing.
-Typically, a probe on a hot pipe and a probe on a cold pipe will tell the user if there is improper grounding.
+A probe on a hot pipe and a probe on a cold pipe can be used to determine if ground continuity was interrupted at a hot water heater.
 Anything beyond a few millivolts is significant, and potentials of 200 mV are common.
-A missing bond will show up best in the area of the gap, as the measured electrical potential dissipates over distance.
-The missing bond is usually located near the cold water inlet to the building, as filtration and treatment equipment are usually added there, but pinhole leaks can occur anywhere downstream or upstream from the interruption of electrical continuity.
+The potential difference is often largest at the point where continuity is interrupted.
+The measured electrical potential father away is diminished by the electrochemical reaction that causes pipe corrosion.
+The missing bond is often located near the cold water inlet to the building where filtration and treatment equipment are usually added.
+Pinhole leaks can occur anywhere downstream or upstream from the interruption of electrical continuity.

-Correcting the problem is a simple matter of either purchasing a copper bonding jumper kit, composed of copper cable at least #6 AWG in diameter and two bronze ground clamps for affixing it the plumbing.
-See NFPA 70, the U.S. National Electrical Code Handbook (NEC), a section on bonding and ground for details on selecting the correct bonding conductor wire size.
+The problem can be corrected by installing bronze ground clamps on the plumbing on either side of the dielectric gap and joining them with a copper cable #6 AWG in diameter or larger.
+See NFPA 70, the U.S. National Electrical Code (NEC), for the correct bonding conductor wire size for a particular building.

-A similar bonding jumper wire can also be seen crossing gas meters, but for a different reason.
+A similar bonding jumper wire is used between the inlet and outlet of gas meters, but here the purpose is to avoid having a substantial voltage difference between the building's grounding electrode(s) and buried natural gas lines appear across the gas meter during the brief interval when a line to ground fault is conducting before the overcurrent protection device interrupts the current.
+A failure if the building's grounding electrode(s) can also result in the earth current being carried to the buried natural gas service pipe.
+The bonding jumper carries ground current around the meter instead of through it, to ensure that all parts of the meter are at the same potential.